10 Alternative Souvenirs From Russia

 What to do if you can buy a “Matryoshka” and a samovar in the souvenir shops worldwide, and you really want to bring an outstanding souvenir from Russia?
 Of course, you can find some alternatives!

 National Russian hats are recognizable around the world.
 Almost every tourist in Moscow considers it his duty to buy “Ushanka” – a hat with earflaps.
 But, firstly, it’s not a principal Russian souvenir, and secondly, eBay is littered with such hats (and they are mostly sewed in China, not Russia).
+So, if you are interested where to buy ushanka in Moscow, think twice before buying it – be creative!

-We found some unusual alternative souvenirs from Russia.
+Moscow urban adventures prepared a list of unusual alternative souvenirs from Russia.
 They are not as stereotypical as Matryoshka-dolls, but they fully reflect the Russian spirit!

 Faceted Glass and Metal Cup Holder